eating-coleslaw/squittal.ScrimPlanetmans/README.md

 ### .NET Core 3.1 SDK

 The .NET Core 3.1 SDK and Runtime (the runtime is included with the SDK) is required to build and run the app.
-[Download the latest version of the .NET Core 3.1 SDK from the downloads page.](https://dotnet.microsoft.com/download "Download .NET Core 3.0")
+[Download the latest version of the .NET Core 3.1 SDK from the downloads page.](https://dotnet.microsoft.com/en-us/download/dotnet "Download .NET Core 3.0").
+Expand the "Out of support versions" section to see the .NET Core 3.1 option.

 ### SQL Server Express LocalDb